-What qualifies me, an amateur with no formal musical training, to write about these matters?
-The lack of training is itself a qualification because the absence of received wisdom about music notation enables seeing that the emperor has no clothes.
-Add experience as a university professor developing notations to deal with complexity in another field, computer software, that seemed to me to offer insight by analogy (computer software and piano music both use abstract notations to describe things that are performed on "hardware," notations that put a large conceptual distance between what's on the page and what happens on the hardware).
-Add long-standing curiosity about the complexity of music notation.
-Add time to indulge my curiosity, after retiring as a university professor not long after I took up the piano.
-Add the instincts of a professor to write about it.
-The earlier opinions of a couple of musical experts indicate that the results may be worth looking at.
+What qualifies me, an amateur with no musical credentials, to speak on these matters?
+Personal experience as a university professor developing notations to deal with complexity in another field, computer software, led me to see an analogy between computer software and piano music.
+Both use abstract notations to describe things that are performed on "hardware," notations that put a large conceptual distance between what's on the page and what happens at the hardware level.
+I thought ways of thinking I had developed for software might apply to piano music, and so it turned out.
+Add to this intense curiosity, the availability of time to indulge my curiosity after retirement from my day job as university professor, a skeptical cast of mind, and an absence in my background of any stake in music notation.
+Beyond that, refer back to the expert opinions quoted earlier.